core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 This specification also makes use of the following terminology:

-* child: A schema node defined within a collection such as a container, a list, a case, a notification, a RPC input, a RPC output, an action input, an action output.
+* child: A schema node defined within a collection such as a container, a list, a case, a notification, an RPC input, an RPC output, an action input, an action output.

 * delta : Difference between the SID assigned to the current schema node and the SID assigned to the parent.